pronovic/apologies-server/notes/API.md

   "message": "PLAYER_REGISTERED",
   "context": {
     "player_id": "8fc4a03b-3e4d-438c-a3fc-b6913e829ab3",
+    "handle": "leela"
   }
 }
 ```

 ### Player Unregistered

 This event is triggered when a player unregisters.
-If the player is currently
+If the player has joined or
-playing a game, unregistering will trigger a _Game Player Change_ event for
+is currently playing a game, a _Game Player Left_ event is triggered.
-players in that game and might potentially result in a _Game Cancelled_ event
-if the game is no longer viable.

 ### Player Disconnected

 A player may become disconnected from the server without explicitly
 unregistering.
 In this case, the player will be marked as disconnected and
-idle, and a _Game Player Change_ event will be triggered for any game the
-player has joined.
-No events will be sent to the player as long as it remains
+idle.
+No events will be sent to the player as long as it remains in a
-in a disconnected state.
+disconnected state.
+If the player has joined or is playing a game, a _Game
+Player Left_ event is triggered.

 ### Player Idle